Swell Maps: Side projects

-Post split
+Subsequent activities

 The Swell Maps back catalogue has been remastered and reissued, and several compilations of archive recordings released.

-Soon after the band's split Soundtracks and Head released a single, "Rain, Rain, Rain", on Rough Trade, intended to be the first release from a forthcoming album, Daga Daga Daga, which was not completed.
+Soon after the band's split Soundtracks and Head released a single, "Rain, Rain, Rain", on Rough Trade, intended to be the first release from a forthcoming album, Daga Daga Daga, which was not completed – until Head rediscovered the tapes in 2023; the album was released in 2024.
 Richard Scaldwell (Biggles Books) released an album in 1981, The Egg Store Ilk, under the name "Richard Earl", but retired from music thereafter.
 Other members of the band continued to make music; Nikki Sudden began a solo career as well as working with Dave Kusworth.
-Epic Soundtracks was a member of Crime and the City Solution and also released solo material.
+Epic Soundtracks, who had played drums with the Red Krayola at the same time as Swell Maps were a going concern, joined Crime and the City Solution and also released solo material.
 Jowe Head has led a career as a musician and visual artist, and was also a member of the Television Personalities for many years.

 Epic Soundtracks died of unknown causes at the age of 38 in 1997, and Nikki Sudden died at the age of 49 in March 2006, in a hotel room in New York City.

+In 2021, Jowe started a new incarnation the band, called Swell Maps C21, performing material by all six original members, including recent material written with David Barrington and John Cockrill.
+The line-up evolved until it settled on a unit involving Jowe and the following six musicians: Lee McFadden, Jeff Bloom, David Callahan, Lucie Rejchrtova, Luke Haines, and Chloe Herrington.
+This project is continuing, and a new album is being recorded.